tensorspace-team/tensorspace/README.md

 </p>

-We provide a [extracted file](https://github.com/tensorspace-team/tensorspace/blob/master/examples/helloworld/data/5.json) which is a handwritten "5" as the input of our model:
+We provide a [extracted file](https://github.com/tensorspace-team/tensorspace/blob/master/examples/helloworld/data/5.json) which is a handwritten "5" as the input of our model:  ([online demo](https://tensorspace.org/html/helloworld.html))

 ```
 model.init(function() {